waterfall

 Lassen Natural History

 Lassen Volcanic National Park is rich in active hydrothermal features, wild landscapes, and biodiversity.
 The rugged panoramas signify the park's volcanic nature that continues to shape its landscape today.
-Lassen Volcanic NP sits at the crossroads of three distinct geological and biological provinces: the Cascades Range to the north, the Sierra Nevada mountains to the south and the Great Basin desert to the east.
+Lassen Volcanic National Park sits at the intersection of three distinct geological and biological provinces: the Cascades Range to the north, the Sierra Nevada mountains to the south, and the Great Basin desert to the east.

-The following link to Lassen Volcanic National Park pages describing some of the areas natural history.
+The following link to Lassen Volcanic National Park pages describing some of the areas of natural history.

 Human History of Lassen Volcanic National Park: